Koon-Kiat/Care-Link/docs/USAGE.md

      ```
    - Choose the third last line and the last line for the `ALERT_SERVICE_UUID` and `ALERT_CHARACTERISTIC_UUID` environment variables respectively.

-## 6. Run the Telegram Bot
+## 4. Run the Telegram Bot

    - Run your Python script directly from the terminal:
      ```bash
      python telegram_bot.py
      ```

-## 7. Interact with the Telegram Bot
+## 5. Interact with the Telegram Bot
 - Open Telegram and start a chat with your bot using the provided token.
-Send the `/start` command to begin interaction.
+You **do not need to send the `/start` command**; the bot will automatically send a welcome message to you as soon as the script starts.